Tuliany/Tuliany/README.md

 # 👋 Hello there fellow 🦄

 ### 👩🏽‍💻 Frontend Developer 📚 💻
-You might be wondering who I am,
+You might be wondering who I am ?

 Let me tell you that, foremost, I’m a mother of two.
 Moreover, I’m a passionate frontend developer.
 I graduated from a developer bootcamp in the peeking season of Corona back in 2020.
-I was breastfeeding at the same time as my studies in the world’s strictest quarantine and had a two-year-old running around at the same time.
+I was breastfeeding my six month old baby AND had my two-year-old running around at the same time as my developer bootcamp in the world’s strictest quarantine .
 It wasn’t easy, but I was devoted that I was going to finish my education and become a developer.
 I did finish the boot camp, and I do work as a frontend developer.